Ethical Guidelines for Writers

 Do not rewrite the article to suit your own taste and style.
 No credible author wants to see his name attached to an article which he did not, in fact, actually write.
 While an editor has some license (correcting typos, grammatical mistakes, etc.), his power is limited ethically.

 Do not abridge articles without the specific approval of the author.
-You might omit points that the author deemed crucial to the establishment of his case.
+You might be omitting points that the author deemed crucial to the establishment of his case.
 No writer appreciates unauthorized surgery on his works.

 I recently previewed an article by a notable brotherhood author.
 A few weeks later, the piece appeared in a prominent journal.
 Amazingly, a very significant and somewhat controversial portion of the original work had been omitted.
 Obviously, the magazine’s editor disagreed with the idea advanced, and so he determined he would not include that section.
 Unless he obtained the author’s permission to excise the paragraph, the omission was unethical.